 Check Out La Lucía Sugar Mill Ruins

-1/20/18 – Again, this area has been forgotten…the parking area is closed off now, and you can no longer go close to get pictures.
+5/21 – The area is cleaned up but the parking area is closed off now, and you can no longer go close to get pictures.

 The sugar industry had hundreds of years of prosperity in Puerto Rico.
 But, now that era is over, all that is left as a reminder of the “sugar heyday” are a few empty structures and chimneys that dot empty fields throughout the island.
 Some of these are quite pretty, such as the ruins of La Lucía Sugar Mill (Hacienda Ingenio Azucarera La Lucía) in Yabucoa, along the eastern coast of Puerto Rico.

 Sugar cane was brought to Puerto Rico in 1515, and many plantations (or haciendas) were developed for the cultivation of this important cash crop.
 Sugar production is a hard and laborious endeavor, requiring lots of man-power (historically slaves) to cut the cane, and then animals or wind/water mills to crush the cane to extract the juice, which then had to processed down to the desired end-product (molasses or sugar crystals).

 Yabucoa, on the eastern coast of Puerto Rico, was a major site of sugar production for hundreds of years.
 The last sugar mill in Yabucoa was closed in 2000.
 The town is known as the Sugar Town and the area of the island is known as the Valley of Sugar.
 It had a number of sugar mills and plantations during the sugar era.
 Hacienda La Lucía was one of these sugar plantations.
 It was originally established in 1852 to grow and process sugar cane.